Mariupol: 2022 Russian siege

-By late April, Russian and separatist troops had pushed deep into most of the city, separating the last Ukrainian troops from the few pockets of Ukrainian troops retreating into the Azovstal Iron and Steel Works, which contains a complex of bunkers and tunnels which could even resist a nuclear bombing.
-Ukrainian troops in Azovstal held out until 16 May 2022, when its last troops from the Azovstal Steel Plant surrendered and the city fell into Russian control.
+By late April, Russian and separatist troops had pushed deep into most of the city.
+They separated Ukrainian troops from the remaining defenders of the Azovstal Iron and Steel Works, which contained a complex of bunkers and tunnels.
+The Ukrainians besieged in Azovstal held out until 16 May 2022, when the last troops in the plant surrendered, and the city fell into Russian control.